GAlexAnastasiou/PostGreSQL-Benchmarking-automated-detection-of-regression-file/README.md

 # PostGreSQL-Benchmarking-automated-detection-of-regression-file

-This script detects the file from the code that caused the most regression between two commits of PostGreSQL
+This script installs, or detects the installation folder of PostGreSQL.
+It downloads the tpch benchmark and produces the data to populate the benchmarking database at a scale factor that the user chooses.
+After that, it populates the tables created, and executes the TPC-H Benchmark in the commit name that the user chooses to roll back too.
+In continuity it keeps going forward to commmits in order to test for regression.
+Incase regression is found between two commits, the script will create a file with all the differences in the code of those two commits.
+From those differences, after compiling and re-running the TPC-H benchmark, the difference that caused the most regression will be stored in the file, as well as the commit name.